atp-team/anemone/README.md

 2. Spread the word!
 I you know somebody who might be interested in our platform invite him ale show him your Tentacle.
 3. Make your own apps based on [manual](TODO).
 4. Make new connectors and submit them as pull requests to this repository.
 5. Interested in serious development?
 Wanna extend the platform itself?
-Contact Honza at [TODO EMAIL?](TODO).
+Contact Honza at honza@flexer.cz.

 ## FAQ